rabbitmq/rabbitmq-website/site/quorum-queue.md

 A combination of network partitions and other failures can result in HA queues losing data.
-Quorum queues are designed to provide simpler semantics that users should find easier to reason about when designing and operating they're systems.
+Quorum queues are designed to provide simpler semantics that users should find easier to reason about when designing and operating their systems.

 ##  Usage